 Discount Rate - The single discount rates were based on the expected rate of return on pension investments of 6.25% for each plan.
 Based on the stated assumptions and the projection of cash flows for each fiscal year ending, the Pension Plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on Pension Plan investments was applied to all periods of the projected benefit payments to determine the Total Pension Liability for each plan.
-The projection of cash flows used to determine the single discount rate assumes that each fund receives the employer required contributions each future year, as determined by the current funding policy established in Statute, which includes the phase-in provisions from House Bill 362 (passed 2018) that applies to CERS.
+The projection of cash flows used to determine the single discount rate assumes that each fund receives the employer required contributions each future year calculated in accordance with the current funding policy, as most recently revised by House Bill 8, passed during the 2021 Legislative session.
+The assumed future employer contributions reflect the provisions of House Bill 362 (passed 2018) which limit the increases to the employer contribution rates to 12% over the fiscal year through June 30, 2028.